A SHORT HISTORY OF AUSTRALIA

 At first things were difficult for the colonists and food was short although Phillip sent a ship to South Africa for more provisions which returned in May 1789.
 Food was rationed and the rations were anything but generous.
 However, things gradually improved.
 A second fleet arrived in 1790 and a third fleet came in 1791.
 At first, the settlers lived in simple wooden huts but later convicts made bricks for houses.

 Captain Phillip left Australia in December 1792.
 When he returned to England he took samples of Australian plants and animals.
 He also took two indigenous people.

 At first convicts worked on government land for provisions but from 1793 those who behaved well were freed and given grants of land.
 Also, the first free settlers arrived in 1793.
 Although hopes of growing flax in Australia came to nothing but whales were hunted in the Pacific and seals were hunted in the Bass Strait.

 Australia In The Early 19th Century

 Relatively few new people were sent to Australia during the long wars with France from 1793 to 1815 because the war at sea made that difficult.
-Nevertheless the colony continued to grow.
+Nevertheless, the colony continued to grow.
 The second governor of Australia was John Hunter 1795-1800.
 He was followed by Philip King 1800-1806.
-Under King the first colonists settled in Van Diemens Land (Tasmania) in 1803.
-In 1804 a new settlement was founded at Newcastle for convicts who committed a second offence.
+Under King, the first colonists settled in Van Diemen's Land (Tasmania) in 1803.
+In 1804 a new settlement was founded at Newcastle for convicts who committed a second offense.